nefarius/DsHidMini/README.md

 - Integrate ViGEm client SDK for XInput support
 - Add remapping capabilities
   - See [jfes](https://github.com/dmitrii-eremin/jfes)
+  - Might be redundant due to existing tools
 - Add configurable Turbo Mode for buttons
+  - Might be redundant due to existing tools
 - Test and document setup with PCSX2, RetroArch

 ## How it works